AL09

 Possible Causes

-Coolant leak in hoses or radiator, Faulty coolant level sensor in radiator or expansion tank, Loose hose clamps, Evaporation due to overheating episodes
+Coolant leak in hoses or radiator, Faulty coolant level sensor in radiator or expansion tank, Loose hose clamps, Evaporation due to overheating episodes.

 How to Fix / Troubleshooting

-• Inspect for leaks: Examine radiator core, hoses, water pump weep hole, and engine block connections for dried coolant stains or wet spots.
+• Inspect for leaks: Examine the radiator core, hoses, water pump weep hole, and engine block connections for dried coolant stains or wet spots.
 Tighten clamps and replace damaged hoses.

 • Check coolant level sensor: Locate the level sensor on the radiator or header tank.
-Inspect wiring and connector.
+Inspect the wiring and connector.
 Clean the sensor and reseat the connector.
-Replace the sensor if the alarm persists with correct coolant level.
+Replace the sensor if the alarm persists with the correct coolant level.

 Advertisements